Azure/secrets-store-csi-driver-provider-azure/website/content/en/configurations/ingress-tls.md

+---
+type: docs
+title: "Enable NGINX Ingress Controller with TLS"
-# Using Secrets Store CSI and Azure Key Vault Provider to Enable NGINX Ingress Controller with TLS
+linkTitle: "Enable NGINX Ingress Controller with TLS"
+weight: 3
+description: >

-This guide demonstrates steps required to setup Secrets Store CSI driver and Azure Key Vault Provider to enable applications to work with NGINX Ingress Controller with TLS certificates stored in Key Vault.
+  This guide demonstrates steps required to setup Secrets Store CSI driver and Azure Key Vault Provider to enable applications to work with NGINX Ingress Controller with TLS certificates stored in Key Vault
+---

 For more information on securing an Ingress with TLS, refer to [this guide](https://kubernetes.io/docs/concepts/services-networking/ingress/#tls)

 Importing the ingress TLS certificate to the cluster can be included in the following deployments: